grafana/developer-advocacy/projects/Grafana Office Hours/GOH - LLM Observability with Ishan Jain.md

 	- Machine learning
 	- LLM
 	- What are we talking about observing today?
+	- Ishan says AI is the biggest area.
+ML is under AI and LLM is under ML.
 - Why should we monitor AI?
 	- Is AI Observability just another type of Application Observability?
 	- How are AI-based apps different?